Dieter Schindlauer

 ✉ thomas.lohninger <AT> epicenter.works

 was a programmer and anthropologist in his former life.
 Digital rights had been his hobby until it became a job when he intensively accompanied the EU Net Neutrality Regulation as Policy Advisor for European Digital Rights (EDRi).
 Thomas was one of the driving forces behind the www.savetheinternet.eu campaign and has a strong work focus on net neutrality, data protection, and mass surveillance.
 Since 2010 he has played an active part at epicenter.works and since 2014 he is the executive director of the association.
 He also writes on Netzpolitik.org, is a regular guest in the Podcast Logbuch:Netzpolitik and a non-residential Fellow of the Center for Internet and Society at the Stanford Law School.
-Since 2019 he is in the board of EDRi and since 2020 Vice President of the EU umbrella of digital rights NGOs.
+He was in the board of the EU umbrella of 45+ digital rights NGOs (EDRi) and since 2024 he is Chair of the Governance Working Group of the UN dpi-safeguard initiative and member of the Jury for the German eIDAS Wallet and the Ad-Hoc Technical Advisory Group on eIDAS of the European Commission.

 ✉ tanja.mally <AT> epicenter.works